What is a combined Moffitt statement?

 Why am I receiving an invalid account error message when trying to access the online bill payment system?

 The message is generated because your account is not available on our online payment system at this time.
-Please contact a Financial Counselor at 800-456-3434 ext 8422 for more information.
+Please contact a financial counselor at 1-800-456-3434 ext 8422 for more information.

 What do I do if I lose my insurance?

 If you lose health insurance coverage, there are options to get you back on track.
-If you lose your job for any reason, you have the opportunity to select from two main options for health insurance coverage: Affordable Care Act Plan or COBRA continuation coverage.
+If you lose your job for any reason, you have the opportunity to select from three main options for health insurance coverage: Affordable Care Act Plan, COBRA or FL Medicaid Managed Care plan continuation coverage.
 To learn more about these coverage options, visit healthcare.gov or feel free to call us with any questions at 1-800-456-3434 ext.
 8422 or firstname.lastname@example.org.